-The Hebrew word, from which we get the English word for diamonds, denotes something that can prick (like a thorn or thorn bush) or something that is sharp (Strong's and BDB lexicon).
+The Hebrew word, from which we get the English word for diamonds in the Bible, denotes something that can prick (like a thorn or thorn bush) or something that is sharp (Strong's and BDB lexicon).

 Diamonds are the hardest mineral known to man, possessing a Mohs hardness scale rating of ten.
 Engagement rings made of this rare gemstone have been popular from at least the 15th century.
 According to a 2013 USGS minerals yearbook report, world natural diamond production stood at 130 million carats.
 The biggest producers of such stones (in decreasing order) were Russia, Botswana, Congo, Australia and Canada, which together generated 76% of the world's supply.